 Learning how to make smores as a kid is so fun!
-We’ll cover the original smores ingredients recipe (like for campfire food) and other dessert smores ideas, like how to make s’mores in the oven and a fun indoor smores idea for these easy desserts (so you can even make them in a classroom or during a group sleepover inside!).
+We’ll cover the original smores ingredients recipe (like for campfire food step by step) and other dessert smores ideas, like how to make the dessert in the oven and a fun indoor smores idea for these easy desserts (so you can even make them in a classroom or during a group sleepover inside!).

 What are S mores made of?

 In case you’ve never made s’mores, it’s super easy and they’re a great dessert treat to make with kids!
 S’mores ingredients are just three things!

 - Graham crackers

 - Chocolate bar

 The best crackers for smores (and most traditional crackers) are graham crackers.
 Stick with the name brand graham crackers (like Honey Maid) to give you that extra crunch with your s’mores treat and give you a sturdy cracker.
 However, you can try other non-traditional smores recipes like Club crackers, Ritz crackers, and even cookies!

 You can get creative and make s’mores out of anything (and they’ll still be yummy).
 If you’re wondering how do you upgrade s mores, check out these ideas!

 What can I use instead of graham crackers for s mores?

 - Chocolate chip cookies